-SBVC employs a full-time Director of Grant Development and Management who successfully seeks out grants to support the mission of the college, and manages the grants once they are awarded.
+In order to increase campus resources and foster new programs that improve institutional effectiveness, SBVC employs a full-time director of grant development and management who successfully seeks out grants to support the mission of SBVC, and manages the grants once they are awarded.
 This position was established through a Title V grant awarded in 2005, and was institutionalized and supported by the general fund in 2011.
-The Director of Grant Development and Management aligns the purpose of each proposed project with the college's strategic plan and strategic initiatives.
+The director of grant development and management aligns the purpose of each proposed project with SBVC's Strategic Plan and strategic initiatives.

-The largest grant ever awarded to San Bernardino Valley College was the US Department of Education HSI STEM and Articulation project titled PASS GO, in which SBVC is the lead institution, with partner California State University San Bernardino.
-This 5-year, \$5.5 million grant initiated a number of student success strategies including expanded tutoring, STEM counseling, and learning communities on the campus.
-As with the HACU-funded project, the PASS GO project started a wave of interest in supplemental instruction as well as the resources to support it.
+The largest grant ever awarded to SBVC was the USDE HSI STEM (2.57) and articulation project titled PASS GO (2.58), in which SBVC is the lead institution, with partner CSUSB.
+This five-year, \$5.5 million grant initiated a number of student success strategies including expanded tutoring, STEM counseling, and learning communities on the campus.
+As with the HACU-funded project, the PASS GO project started a wave of interest in SI as well as the resources to support it.
 This practice has also expanded to disciplines beyond those funded by the initial award.
 The project partner, CSUSB, extends services to SBVC transfer students in STEM fields, including workshops, service learning, and internship opportunities.
 This grant continues through 2016, with the possibility of a no-cost extension through 2017.

-Another STEM grant from the Department of Education, the Minority Science and Engineering Improvement Program, funded additional SI training in science, as well as supported partnerships in STEM teacher training with California State University, San Bernardino, and with the University of California, Riverside, for research opportunities for STEM students.
+Another STEM grant from the USDE, the MSEIP, funded additional SI training in science, as well as supported partnerships in STEM teacher training with CSUSB and with the UC Riverside, for research opportunities for STEM students.
 This project is funded through 2015.

-The college was awarded its first ever National Science Foundation award in the form of an Advanced Technological Education grant for its growing Water Supply Technology program.
-This provided needed funding for course development in Water Conservation and Water Resource Management, as well as established paid student internships at regional agencies.
-Several state grants supported programs that, although the programs had been able to provide services on a limited basis, the grants allowed them to expand significantly.
-These include the Chancellor's Office Career and Technical Education Grants (CTE Transitions), awarded beginning in 2011 for \$50,000 each year.
-Another award from the Chancellor's Office supported the SBVC Middle College High School and allowed for college-level counseling services to be dedicated to the project, along with professional development training for MCHS staff.
-The Chancellor's Office and the Foundation for Community Colleges co-funded the Student Mental Health Program.
-This initiative has offered training to faculty and staff to recognize students at risk of mental health, and education in strategies for intervention and referral.
-It also offered Stress Solutions Oases sessions for faculty and staff, and Strengths training to faculty, staff, and student leadership groups.
-These activities strengthened awareness of the existing resources on the campus, as well as on the stigma attached to suicide and depression, allowing dialogue in faculty, staff, and student groups about these critical topics.
+SBVC was awarded its first ever National Science Foundation award in the form of an Advanced Technological Education grant for its growing Water Supply Technology program (2.59).
+This provided needed funding for course development in water conservation and water resource management as well as established paid student internships at regional agencies.
+Several state grants supported programs; although they had been able to provide services on a limited basis, the grants allowed them to expand significantly.
+These include the Chancellor's Office Career and Technical Education grants (CTE Transitions), awarded beginning in 2011 for \$50,000 each year.
+Another award from the Chancellor's Office supported MCHS (2.60) and allowed for college-level counseling services to be dedicated to the project, along with professional development training for MCHS staff.
+The Chancellor's Office and the Foundation for Community Colleges co-funded the Student Mental Health Program (2.63).
+This initiative has offered training to faculty and staff to recognize students at risk of mental health and education in strategies for intervention and referral.
+It also offered Stress Solutions Oasis sessions for faculty and staff, and Strengths Training to faculty, staff, and student leadership groups.
+These activities strengthened awareness of the existing resources on the SBVC campus as well as of the stigma attached to suicide and depression, allowing dialogue in faculty, staff, and student groups about these critical topics.
+The Student Mental Health Program grant has been renewed for 2014-2015.